signal18/replication-manager/README.md

   - [x] Replica stream not sync but state allows failover
   - [x] Replica stream not sync but state does not allow failover

-## Staying in sync
+> Staying in sync

-If the replication can be monitored in sync, the failover can be done without loss of data, provided that __replication-manager__ waits for all replicated events to be applied to the elected replica, before re-opening traffic.
+>When the replication can be monitored in sync, the failover can be done without loss of data, provided that __replication-manager__ waits for all replicated events to be applied to the elected replica, before re-opening traffic.

-In order to reach this state most of the time, we advise following settings:
+>In order to reach this state most of the time, we advise next section settings.

+## Replication best practice

-### Using parallel replication
+### Parallel replication

 The history of MariaDB replication has reached a point where replication can almost in any case catch up with the master.
 It can be ensured using new features like Group Commit improvement, optimistic in-order parallel replication and semi-synchronous replication.